cbeauhilton/notes/content/reference/@vermorkenWhereWhenUse2021.md

 ---
-title: Where and when to Use Induction Chemotherapy in Head and Neck Squamous Cell Cancer
+title: "Where and when to Use Induction Chemotherapy in Head and Neck Squamous Cell Cancer"
 authors: Jan B. Vermorken
 year: 2021
 ---